Search

 Endorsing the 12 Steps as not specific to a particular religion

 Many chr’stian denominations gave the 12 Steps their blessing not too long after Alcoholics Anonymous was formed.
-The first Orthodox Jewish endorsement of the 12 Steps was made in the mid-1990s by Rabbi Dr. Abraham J. Twerski, who is not only a highly respected rabbi of the Chernobil chasidic dynasty, but also a renown psychiatrist specializing in substance abuse,[3] so he certainly had the credentials to make the endorsement.
+The first Orthodox Jewish endorsement of the 12 Steps was made in the mid-1990s by Rabbi Dr. Abraham J. Twerski, who was not only a highly respected rabbi of the Chernobil chasidic dynasty.
+He was also a renown psychiatrist specializing in substance abuse,[3] so he certainly had the credentials to make the endorsement.

 Rabbi Taub is critical of the many Jewish communities that have not been very open to hosting 12 Step meetings in their synagogues and study halls, instead of directing that criticism to the 12 Step programs themselves.
 He comments that it took Orthodox Jewish groups many years before they endorsed the 12 Steps, compared to chr’stian denominations.
-He does however identify a factor that can explain this, which is that there have been very few Orthodox rabbis with the secular academic and medical credentials that need to be applied in order to make a rabbinical ruling concerning the acceptability and the efficacy of the 12 Steps.
+He does however identify a factor that can explain this.
+There have been very few Orthodox rabbis with the secular academic and medical credentials that need to be applied in order to make a rabbinical ruling concerning the acceptability and the efficacy of the 12 Steps.

-Alcoholics Anonymous has a tradition of accepting endorsements from clergy, although it is not affiliated with any religion, sect or creed.
-On page 574 of The Big Book of Alcoholics Anonymous, 3rd Edition, Appendix V, the first line says, “Clergymen of practically every denomination have given A.A. their blessing,” and it then presents representative endorsement statements from chr’stian clergymen.
+Alcoholics Anonymous has a tradition of accepting endorsements from clergy.
+Nevertheless, it is not affiliated with any religion, sect or creed.
+On page 574 of The Big Book of Alcoholics Anonymous, 3rd Edition, Appendix V, the first line says, “Clergymen of practically every denomination have given A.A. their blessing”.
+It then presents representative endorsement statements from chr’stian clergymen.

 However, when I called Alcoholics Anonymous Headquarters in New York, NY, and told one of them that I was hired by a religious scholar to write a book review and possible endorsement of the 12 Steps for a religious denomination (Noahides), the woman said, “We don’t have any religious affiliation.
-We don’t want your blessing.”
-When I called back to AA weeks later and spoke with another woman, I quoted the above statement from Appendix V of the Big Book and repeated what I had previously been told by an AA representative.
+We don’t want your blessing”.
+When I called back to AA weeks later and spoke with another woman, I quoted the above statement from Appendix V of the Big Book.
+I also repeated what I had previously been told by an AA representative.
 The second woman denied that the previous woman had said that.

-This left me with the impression if a chr’stian denomination gives its endorsement to AA, somehow that means more to some AA representatives than if I want to give AA my endorsement, as a Noahide with a present constituency of perhaps only about 100,000 Noahides worldwide who are not chr’stians.
+This left me with the impression if a chr’stian denomination gives its endorsement to AA, somehow that means more to some AA representatives than if I want to give AA my endorsement as a Noahide.
+Noahides have a present constituency of perhaps several 100,000’s of Noahides worldwide who are not chr’stians.
 But that was not expressed as the opinion of AA as a whole; it was just one person who works at the AA headquarters.
-She obviously misunderstood, because if AA receives an endorsement from a member of a clergy or a religious scholar, that does not imply any kind of affiliation.
+She obviously misunderstood.
+If AA receives an endorsement from a member of a clergy or a religious scholar, that does not imply any kind of affiliation.

 Several of the spiritual practices that the 12 Steps recommend, which often are not thought of as being “Jewish,” are in fact very in-line with Judaism.
-Since we Noahides share the Jewish faith in Torah, and we take on much of the spirituality of traditional Jews, it is therefore important to examine whether these practices are compatible with the Torah.
+Since we Noahides share the Jewish faith in Torah, we take on much of the spirituality of traditional Jews.
+It is therefore important to examine whether these practices are compatible with the Torah.

 AA was started by one hundred upper-middle class, professional white protestant males.
 However, Bill Wilson, a co-founder of AA, was a visionary.
 In his AA literature, he mentions churches, synagogues and mosques.
 This was before there were any Jewish or Muslim members.
 One can understand how the early literature of AA contained many chr’stian values.
 Rabbi Y. Creeger, a Chabad emissary, once said, “Just because certain values are not traditional Jewish values, doesn’t mean they are not good values.”

 In fact, wherever the Jews have been scattered, many times they have acquired the values of the societies among which they have lived.
 Jews and Noahides should not be put off by AA literature that advances traditional chr’stian values.
-For example, the AA book Twelve Steps and Twelve Traditions talks of “the seven deadly sins” (lust, gluttony, greed, sloth, wrath, envy and pride).
+For example, the AA book Twelve Steps and Twelve Traditions talks of “the seven deadly sins”.
+(Those are lust, gluttony, greed, sloth, wrath, envy and pride.)
 These “seven deadly sins” are not the seven capital sins that our Seven Noahide Laws prohibit; rather, it is a teaching from the Roman Catholic Church about seven types of character defects.
 But in keeping with what Rabbi Creeger said, they are obviously seen as character defects that Jews and Noahides should work on as well.

 When I told one person to keep the 12 Steps, she said, “I do everything the 12 Steps suggest anyway because of my religion, so I have no need to join a fellowship.
 I do what they do anyway.”
 Every Noahide and Jew can say the same.
-We are already keeping most of the 12 Steps anyway, and as I will now argue, they are not inconsistent with Torah.
+We are already keeping most of the 12 Steps anyway.
+As I will now argue, they are not inconsistent with Torah.

 Step 1: falling prey to addiction leads to an unmanageable life

 As humans, we are born with an animalistic nature.
 Adrenaline surges from both anger and fear.
 There is a flight-or-fight instinct when we feel threatened.
 Torah teaches that the way to stand our ground against giving in to those negative emotions is to overcome this instinct.
-The Talmud says that every human on earth has an animalistic nature which serves as the vehicle for the evil inclination, and if it is allowed to take control, that will make the person’s life unmanageable.
-Based on this, we can see that there is some version of the 1st Step that would be appropriate for everyone in the world.
+The Talmud says that every human on earth has an animalistic nature which serves as the vehicle for the evil inclination.
+If it is allowed to take control, that will make the person’s life unmanageable.
+Therefore there is some version of the 1st Step that would be appropriate for everyone in the world.

 Many AA members believe that the 1st Step means to quit drinking alcohol.
 That is not what the first step says.
-The first step is simply an admission that you are powerless over alcohol, and that it is making your life unmanageable.
+The first step is simply an admission that you’re powerless over alcohol, and it’s making your life unmanageable.
 I remember one member of AA, said, “Why would admitting the first step make me want to quit drinking?”

 Step 3: prescription for resolving many types of problems (incl. sexual addictions)